watson-nm/git-intro/README.md

 ```

 ### Scenario 2: Track an Existing Remote project with Git

-#### First, fork my repository
-In the top right corner of the screen, find 'fork' and

 This is probably more likely how you will be using git in reality.
 Someone, or a group, has probably has written some code that you want to download and use for yourself, make changes to, and develop over time.

+#### First, fork my repository
+In the top right corner of the screen, click 'fork'.
+You'll make a copy of my <b><i> git intro </i></b> repository for yourself.
+We are doing this so that we are not all pushing changes to my remote repository at once, but instead to your own repository as if it was the 'master'.

 #### Clone a remote repository
 This creates a clone of a remote repository, a .git directory is created to track changes.
 ```
 git clone <url> <where to clone>
 ```
-If you want to clone this github repo to your current working directory, use the following:
+If you want to clone this github repo to your current working directory, use the following.
+Remember, this should be a URL to your own fork of the remote repository.
+Not mine!:
 ```
 git clone https://github.com/epurpur/git-intro .
 ```